 OIL-FREE AND LOW-FAT PUMPKIN MUFFINS

 When I set out to create these Vegan Pumpkin Muffins oil-free, I wanted them to be super easy to make, loaded with spice flavor and low-fat, so I can eat a ton of them, lol.
 I achieved that and they are incredibly delicious.
 They are also nut-free, yay!
 Now, I am by no means a low-fat eater when it comes to desserts, I am not a diet blog.
 However, I do get requests for lower fat desserts and sometimes it feels good to eat something lower fat and it be more on the lines of healthy.
+You can learn all my tips and tricks for oil-free on How to Cook and Bake Without Oil!

 Even though these are low-fat, I promise they taste just as heavenly!